koestler/go-iotdevice/README.md

 ```

 ### Structure
-In order for other instances of go-iotdevice or also for third-party software to know when devices are available and
+For other instances of go-iotdevice or also for third-party software to know when devices are available and
 what registers they have, a message containing the current structure of the device is published.
 It contains a list
-of registers as well as the topics for the availability, telemetry and realtime and command message such that the receiver
+of registers as well as the topics for the availability, telemetry, real-time, and command message such that the receiver
-knows where to subscribe to get current values / control the outputs.
+knows where to subscribe to get current values/control the outputs.

 Structure messages are sent when the device comes online for the first time by default (Interval=0s) with the retain
 flags set (the broker stores those messages for new clients).
-Alternatively it can also be sent repeatedly (Interval>0).
+Alternatively, it can also be sent repeatedly (Interval>0).

 Example:
 ```